Abeer604/Space_Shooter_Game/README.md

 ## How to Run

-1. Open the project in a Windows C++ compiler/IDE (e.g. Visual Studio).
+1. Open the project in a Windows C++ compiler (e.g. Visual Studio).
 2. Compile `game.cpp` (which includes `GUILib.h`).
 3. Run the executable.
 A console window will open and the game will render inside it.